ash-grennan/Classic-AutoQuest/README.md

 # Classic-AutoQuest

-A minimlist auto quest acceptor/hand-in.
+A minimalist auto quest acceptor/hand-in.
 Built to be lightweight and use minimal resources.

 # Features
 - Auto skip past dialog and accept quest(s)